Protect the Pilliga

 The Pilliga Ultra

 To highlight the disastrous effects that Santos's plans for coal seam gas mining will have on the ancient Pilliga Forest, the Wilderness Society is launching the Pilliga Ultra.
-The 50km and 20km events will chart a course through the Pilliga on 16 October.
+The 50km and 20km events will chart a course through the Pilliga in March.
 Sponsor a runner or sign up for the event yourself!

 Watch Pilliga Rising!